allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-Two of three cases fails.
+Two of three cases fail.
 What's wrong? `ProcessingException` is thrown, but not during the request processing.
 Failure
 is in mapping response to `ExampleResource` class object.
 Let's fix this bug:

 ```java